-Generally, the arrays describing the grid point depths and vertical scale factors are three dimensional arrays (i, j, k).
-In the special case of z-coordinates with full step bottom topography, it is possible to define those arrays as one-dimensional, in order to save memory.
-This is performed by defining the key_zco C-Pre-Processor (CPP) key.
-To improve the code readability while providing this flexibility, the vertical coordinate and scale factors are defined as functions of (i, j, k) with "fs" as prefix (examples : fsdeptht, fse3t, etc) that can be either three-dimensional arrays, or a one dimensional array when key_zco is defined.
+The arrays describing the grid point depths and vertical scale factors are three dimensional arrays (i, j, k) even in the case of z-coordinate with full step bottom topography.
+In non-linear free surface (key_vvl), their knowledge is required at before, now and after time step, while they do not vary in time in linear free surface case.
+To improve the code readability while providing this flexibility, the vertical coordinate and scale factors are defined as functions of (i, j, k) with "fs" as prefix (examples : fse3t_b, fse3t_n, fse3t_a, for the before, now and after scale factors at t-point) that can be either three different arrays when key_vvl is defined, or a single fixed arrays.
 These functions are defined in the file domzgr_substitute.h90 of the DOM directory.
 They are used throughout the code, and replaced by the corresponding arrays at the time of pre-processing (CPP capability).